eikek/publet/README.md

 ## Building

-Java 7 is required and Scala 2.9.1. [sbt](https://github.com/harrah/xsbt) is used as build tool.
+Java 7 is required and Scala 2.9.x. [sbt](https://github.com/harrah/xsbt) is used as build tool.
 To compile type

     sbt compile

-and to create a war file used
+and to create a war file and standalon zip use

-    sbt package
+    sbt server-dist

-The war is then available in `war/target/scala-2.9.1/sbt-0.11.2/`.
+The war is then available in `war/target/scala-2.9.1/sbt-0.11.2/`, the zip file in `server/target/`.

 ## Install